 You must conduct a reasonable search for work, which means contacting at least four employers each week.
 You should keep a record of your job search efforts, including the employers you have contacted, the dates you made contact, and the outcome.
 The DEW may contact you or your employer contacts to verify your efforts.

 Your weekly benefit amount will be approximately 50% of your average weekly wage during your base period, subject to a weekly minimum of $42 and a maximum of $326.
-Benefits are typically available for up to 20 weeks, although the federal CARES Act has extended this by an additional 13 weeks.
+Benefits are typically available for up to 20 weeks.

 You may file your claim for unemployment benefits online, by phone, by fax, or by mail.
 You can find online filing information and contact information at the DEW website.
 Once you file, you must continue to file weekly claims with the DEW for each week for which you are claiming benefits.